 Monmouth is a place where college students are a big part of the character and culture of the town.
 Small towns have often struggled with declining populations over the past few decades, but the presence of such a large college student population has helped Monmouth to fight this trend.
 Not only does the college population add spending and jobs to local economy, but it also contributes a very tangible, youthful energy to the town.

-The per capita income in Monmouth in 2010 was $17,292, which is low income relative to Oregon and the nation.
-This equates to an annual income of $69,168 for a family of four.
+The per capita income in Monmouth in 2018 was $21,686, which is low income relative to Oregon, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,744 for a family of four.
 However, Monmouth contains both very wealthy and poor people as well.

-Monmouth is a somewhat ethnically-diverse city.
+Monmouth is a very ethnically-diverse city.
 The people who call Monmouth home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Monmouth residents report their race to be White, followed by Asian.
+The greatest number of Monmouth residents report their race to be White, followed by Black or African-American.
 Monmouth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.07% of the city’s residents.
-Important ancestries of people in Monmouth include German, Irish, European, and Italian.
+People of Hispanic or Latino origin account for 17.45% of the city’s residents.
+Important ancestries of people in Monmouth include German, English, Irish, Scottish, and European.

 The most common language spoken in Monmouth is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and African languages.